obonyojimmy/product-docs/doc/source/api_library/apilist_intro.rst

 System APIs will be responsible for containing the connectors to each knowledge base or other endpoint and transoforming select data elements into a similar schema/format as GA4GH, though we will use our own data standards where it makes sense.
 We will not use the GA4GH API directly.

+The general format for building system APIs is as follows:

+#.
+The API ingests data from inputs into the flow - file(s) or another API
+#.
+After annotating the data or processing it, the flow returns the output
+#.
+The API transforms (maps) the output data to the GA4GH or similar standardized schema
+#.
+The API exposes the output objects or entities we need

 A graphical version of the system API inputs and outputs can be seen below.

 SYSTEM API DATA FLOW INTERACTIVE DIAGRAM: